shackerd/freebox-exporter-rs/README.md

 ## Support this project

+You like this project?
+Don't forget to leave a :star:!

-If you want to help :heart:, you can contribute, give feedbacks or you can still [buy me a :coffee:](https://buymeacoffee.com/shackerd) or leave a :star:!
+If you want to help :heart:, you can contribute, give feedbacks or you can still [buy me a :coffee:](https://ko-fi.com/shackrd), i like coffee ☕.

 ## Useful links